Patidar ton leads Bangalore to IPL eliminator win

 The right-hander targeted the leg-side, playing a series of powerful pull shots to bring up his maiden T20 century from just 49 balls.

-He rode his luck too - he was dropped on 72 and 93 - but capitalised to crunch 12 fours and seven sixes.
+He rode his luck too.
+Dropped on 72 and 93, he capitalised to crunch 12 fours and seven sixes in a brilliant innings.

 Patidar and Dinesh Karthik, who hit an unbeaten 37 off 23 balls, added 92 runs for the fifth wicket and smashed 84 of those from the final five overs to set an imposing target.